cloudflare/python-cloudflare-cli4/README.rst

 When you create a **CloudFlare** class you can pass up to four parameters.

--  Account email
+-  API Token or API Key
--  Account API key
+-  Account email (only if an API Key is being used)
 -  Optional Origin-CA Certificate Token
 -  Optional Debug flag (True/False)